Skip to content

 ID 1: Speed

-Control slider to manage the speed of the effect.
+Controls the speed of the effect.
 The higher the value, the faster the effect will run.
-Range (0-255)
+Range: 0-255 (default: 128 when Autotune is disabled).

 ID 2: Intensity

-Control slider to manage the intensity of the effect.
-Depending on the effect, the slider can manage different parameters like saturation, pattern length, etc. Range (0-255)
+Controls the intensity of the effect.
+Depending on the effect, this slider may influence parameters such as saturation, pattern length, and more.
+Range: 0-255 (default: 128 when Autotune is disabled).

 ID 3: Palette

 Controls the palette used by the effect.
-A palette is a set of colors that are used by the effect, and every effect has its default palette that can be overridden by this control.
-Some effects like Fire, Fire Dual and Ocean doesn't allow to change the palette this was a deliberate choice by me to make them more realistic.
-List of selectable palettes can be found in the Palettes section.
+A palette is the set of colors the effect draws from, and each effect has a default palette that this control can override.
+Some effects, such as Fire, Fire Dual, and Ocean, do not allow palette changes; this is intentional to preserve their visual character.
+The list of selectable palettes can be found in the Palettes section.

 ID 4: Mirror

-Controls the starting point of an effect start-to-finish or finish-to-start.
-Useful if you can't physically invert the strip.
-Affects Intro and Outro Animations too.
+Controls the direction of an effect, from start-to-finish or finish-to-start.
+This is useful if you cannot physically invert the strip.
+It also affects Intro and Outro animations.

 ID 5: Intro and Outro Animation

-A group of three controls: Intro Style (None, Wipe, Fade, Center, Glitter), Intro Duration (0.5 - 10.0 seconds) and Intro Palette Support.
-The latter allows the intro animation to inherit the colors of the active effect palette rather than using a default solid color.
+A group of three controls: Intro style, Outro style, and In/Out Duration (0.5-10.0 seconds).
+The Intro uses the average color of the effect that will follow, while the Outro inherits colors from the active effect palette instead of using a default solid color.
 More details can be found in the Intro and Outro Animations section.

 ID 7: Autotune